Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Low-GL = 10 or less

 If GI tells us how fast blood glucose will go up after eating something, GL tells us how long blood sugar will remain elevated above the baseline after the meal.
-Many health and nutrition experts are now incorporating GL as a key metric for evaluating the healthiness of foods, especially among patients with or susceptible to diabetes/metabolic syndrome.
+Many health and nutrition experts are now incorporating GL as a key metric for evaluating the healthiness of foods, especially among patients with or susceptible to metabolic syndrome and diabetes.

 Some practical examples